Learning to Optimally Stop Diffusion Processes, with Financial Applications: Introduction

 This work is also related to a strand of papers on machine learning for optimal stopping (e.g., \citealp{becker2019deep,becker2020pricing,becker2021solving}; \citealp{reppen2022neural}; \citealp{herrera2024optimal}; \citealp{peng2024dpm}).
 These papers focus on using deep neural nets to approximate the free boundaries and/or optimal stopping, significantly outside the entropy-regularized, exploratory framework of \cite{wang2020reinforcement} to which the present paper belongs.
+The RL algorithms developed in this paper can also be applied to optimal stopping problems beyond the field of finance.
+For instance, the Stefan problem in physics, which describes the evolution of the boundary between two phases of a material undergoing a phase change \citep{wang2021deep}, can be formulated as an optimal stopping problem \citep{grigelionis1966stefan}.
+In medicine, optimal stopping is relevant to problems such as radiotherapy treatment, where the goal is to determine when to stop the current treatment scheme \citep{ajdari2019towards}.
+Many other engineering problems also involve optimal stopping, such as deciding the best time to stop the production of a natural resource \citep{pham2009}, early stopping of model training in machine learning using Bayesian methods \citep{dai2019bayesian}, and classifying urban reports by deciding when to stop adding more features once they no longer enhance classification accuracy \citep{liyanage2019automating}.

 The remainder of the paper is organized as follows.
 Section \ref{Sec:Optimal stopping} transforms the optimal stopping problem with a finite horizon into a bang-bang stochastic control problem and then presents its exploratory formulation.
-In Section \ref{Section: RL algorithms}, we propose both the online and offline RL algorithms and provide a policy improvement theorem.
-Section \ref{Sec:Simulation} is devoted to simulation studies on pricing an American put option and on an investment problem with transaction costs.
+In Section \ref{Section: RL algorithms}, we propose both the online and offline RL algorithms and provide a policy improvement theorem with a theoretical convergence rate.
+Section \ref{Sec:Simulation} is devoted to simulation studies on pricing an American put option and on an investment problem with transaction costs, while Section \ref{Sec:Simulation in high-dim} is on two high-dimensional examples.
 Finally, Section \ref{Sec:Conclusion} concludes.
 All the proofs and additional materials are presented in the appendices.